GuillaumeLeclerc/fastargs/README.md

 ### Declare the arguments

 As demonstrated here you can declare your parameters in multiple files over your project.
-To make your code more readable it is recommended to declare the parameters as close as from where they are used.
+To make your code more readable it is recommended to declare the parameters as close as possible to their use.

 In `train.py`:
 ```python